OctavioPB/WebCrawler/README.txt

-The following libraries are necesary to run the crawlers:
+The following libraries are necessary to run the crawlers:

 1- BeautifulSoup
-2- RE, for regular expresions
+2- RE, for regular expressions
-3-Urllib to read the urls
+3- Urllib to read the urls